sunny-g/cycle-react-driver/README.md

 ### `makeReactDOMDriver`

 ##### parameters:
-* `querySelector: string`: DOM query selector for the element in which the root React component will be rendered
+* `domElement: Element`: DOM element in which the root React component will be rendered

 Example: